spinecone/build-a-bot-workshop/README.md

 *
 Content posted on [Twitter](http://www.twitter.com)
 *
-[Tweepy](http://www.tweepy.org/) to simplify the Twitter API and authentication process
+[Tweepy](http://www.tweepy.org/), a Python library to simplify the Twitter API and authentication process
 * Hosting and scheduling on [PythonAnywhere](https://www.pythonanywhere.com)
 *